grafana/terraform-provider-grafana/docs/resources/rule_group.md

 - `labels` (Map of String) Key-value pairs to attach to the alert rule that can be used in matching, grouping, and routing.
 Defaults to `map[]`.
 - `no_data_state` (String) Describes what state to enter when the rule's query returns No Data.
 Options are OK, NoData, KeepLast, and Alerting.
 Defaults to `NoData`.
 - `notification_settings` (Block List, Max: 1) Notification settings for the rule.
 If specified, it overrides the notification policies.
 Available since Grafana 10.4, requires feature flag 'alertingSimplifiedRouting' to be enabled. (see [below for nested schema](#nestedblock--rule--notification_settings))
 - `record` (Block List, Max: 1) Settings for a recording rule.
-If specified, the rule is treated as a recording rule.
-Available since Grafana 11.2, requires feature flag `grafanaManagedRecordingRules` to be enabled. (see [below for nested schema](#nestedblock--rule--record))
+Available since Grafana 11.2, requires feature flag 'grafanaManagedRecordingRules' to be enabled. (see [below for nested schema](#nestedblock--rule--record))

 Read-Only:

 - `uid` (String) The unique identifier of the alert rule.